ShoYamanishi/AppleNumericalComputing/12_gauss_seidel_solver/README.md

 * The overhead of using Metal kernel is significant, and it is probably not worth using it.
 This is due to the fact that only one thread-group can be launched.

+* The Metal implementations in a single commit have a noticeable advantage over the implementation with multiple commits, if the problem size is small.
+However this advantage is lost for the problem sizes for which the metal implementations have an advantage over the CPU implementations.

 ## 4.2.
 Comparison Among the NEON Implementations With Different Loop Unrolling Factors.
 The following chart shows the relative running times taken to perform 10 iterations of the Gauss-Seidel method in *float* for 4 NEON implementations in log-lin scale.